//

 Do I Need To Know Japanese To Visit Japan?

-It’s like most countries, if you visit and know a few survival phrases (or at the very least know how to say please and thank you) you’re likely to get a lot more out of your time there.
+When it really comes down to it, you don’t need to know Japanese to visit Japan, but it’ll always help if you know just a little bit.
+If you visit and know a few survival phrases (or at the very least know how to say please and thank you) you’re likely to get a lot more out of your time there.

 Jonny Gleason